gohugoio/hugo/content/tools/index.md

 ### Sublime Text

 - [Hugofy](https://github.com/akmittal/Hugofy) - Hugofy is a plugin for Sublime Text 3 to make life easier to use Hugo static site generator.

+### Emacs

+- [hugo.el](https://github.com/yewton/hugo.el) - Some helper functions for creating a Website with Hugo.

+### Vim

+- [Vim Hugo Helper](https://github.com/robertbasic/vim-hugo-helper) - A small Vim plugin to help me with writing posts with Hugo.

 ----